apekshik/apekshik-personal-website-2/src/_posts/balloon-burst-deciphered.md

 image: "https://i.imgur.com/BYOuGr4.jpg"
 ---

 After thoroughly understanding what DP problems are and how they're tackled, I want to get my toes wet by actually trying to solve a problem from Leetcode.
 I asked ChatGPT-4o to give me a problem and I got this problem (it's a Leetcode Hard) : Balloon Burst.
-The problem statement is goes like this
+The problem statement goes like this

 > You are given `n` balloons, indexed from `0` to `n - 1`.
 Each balloon is painted with a number on it represented by an array `nums`.
 You are asked to burst all the balloons.
 >